Freedom FilesFreedom Files

 Is Now the Time to Invest in Colombia?
 Reading the 2026 El Tigre Election

 Colombia elected an outsider on June 21, 2026, and investors who had written the country off started circling within the week.
-The question is whether the celebration is running ahead of the substance.
-This piece walks through who Abelardo de la Espriella actually is, what his platform means for capital, how the Colombian investor visa works in 2026, where the tax math sits, and whether the country belongs on your Plan B shortlist – all with the caveats that a hard read of Colombia deserves.
+The question is whether the celebration is out ahead of the substance.
+This piece walks through who Abelardo de la Espriella is in reality, what his platform means for capital, how the Colombian investor visa works in 2026, where the tax math lands, and whether the country belongs on your Plan B shortlist, all with the caveats that a hard read of Colombia deserves.

 Or watch the deep dive here: